michaelcolenso/node-blog/posts/1373926841-i-published-an-npm-module..md

 ## ship it, dude.

-I've installing other people's npm modules for a while now.
-I finally published one of my own. it doesn't do much, and it's not too pretty, but it's mine, and now it can be anyone's, thanks to npm, which is an fantastic package manager.
+I've been installing other people's npm modules for a while now.
+I finally published one of my own. it doesn't do much, and it's not too pretty, but it's mine, and now it can be anyone's, thanks to npm, which is a fantastic package manager.

 ```